-MUPF 320 String Quartet/Instrumental Chamber Ensemble [A: 0-0-4]1.
+MUPF 320 Chamber Music Ensemble [A: 0-0-4]1.

-Prerequisite: At least 2 credits of MUPF 220 or departmental consent Participation in the String Quartet/Instrumental Chamber ensemble.
-Music is selected from a broad range of historical periods.
+Prerequisite: At least 2 credits of MUPF 220 or departmental consent Participation in the Chamber Music ensemble.
+Music is selected from a range of historical periods appropriate to the ensemble, which varies according to the interests and performing areas of the students.
 Entrance is by audition.
 May be repeated for additional credit.

-†MUPF 330 Band [A: 0-0-4]1.
+†MUPF 330 Band [A: 0-0-4]1.5